tompsherman/web-sprint-challenge-single-page-applications/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x ] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [x ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x ] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [x ] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x ] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
+- [x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
 - [ ] A form with a "/pizza" route
 - [ ] A name text input field
 - [ ] Validation for name - name must be at least 2 characters